HOW TO USE

 Where to Get Rhogam: Rhogam is usually given by a doctor or nurse at a hospital, clinic, or doctor's office.

-How to Find Your Blood Type: [Link]
+How to Find Out Blood Type: [Link]

-Ectopic pregnancy
+Ectopic Pregnancy

 Bleeding disorders